ShingShen/lngterm/README.md

   - "ls"
 ```

-The output will be logged to a file with a timestamp in the filename to avoid overwriting existing logs.
+The output will be logged to a file with a timestamp in the filename.

 ## 🕓 Logging